masesgroup/JCOBridge-Examples/README.md

+# JCOBridge Examples

-# JCOBridge main features
+## JCOBridge main features

-Field proven
+###Field proven

 Built on top of the field proven DLR plugin available in the [Sinapse platform](https://www.sinapsesystem.com), JCOBridge guarantees the best performance in JVM and CLR worlds integration.

-JVM ( Available only for .NET Framework on https://www.jcobridge.com, .NET Core available on supported OS and Architectures)
+###JVM ( Available only for .NET Framework on https://www.jcobridge.com, .NET Core available on supported OS and Architectures)
 >- Retrieve CLR Type
 >- Instantiate CLR object
 >- Invoke static methods